 WOLFSBURG

-HISTORY: Founded on the 12 September 1945 with the name 'VSK Wolfsburg' as a replacment for 'BSG Volkswagenwerk Stadt des KdF-Wagen', established in 1939 by the workers of the Volkswagen Beetle factory, that was defunct in early 1945.
-In 1946 the name was changed to the current one.
+Wagen' to house autoworkers building the car that would later become famous as the Volkswagen Beetle.
+The club was founded on the 12 September 1945 with the name 'VSK Wolfsburg' as a replacment for 'BSG Volkswagenwerk Stadt des KdF-Wagen', established in 1939 by the workers of the Volkswagen Beetle factory.
+But three months later the club went through a crisis that almost ended its existence when all but one of its players left to join their local rivals '1.
+FC Wolfsburg'.
+However, the club was re-organised and in 1946 the name was changed to the current one.
+The club also has other sports teams - badminton, handball and athletics.

 CONTRIBUTION TO THE ITALIAN NATIONAL TEAM